On the law of the iterated logarithm for continued fractions with sequentially restricted partial quotients: Introduction and statement of the main result

-for some constants $a,b>0$.
-The result is due to Stackelberg (\cite{Stackelberg:1966a}) and was extended shortly thereafter by substituting $\log (x_k/a)$ with more general functions: Reznik for Hölder functions in $L^{2+\epsilon}$ (\cite{Reznik:1968a}), Philipp for functions in $\bigcap_{p>1} L^p$ (\cite{Philipp:1969a}) and Gordin \& Reznik for the log of the denominator of the $n$-th approximant (\cite{GordinReznik:1970a}).
+for some constants $a,b>0$, where $a$ is Khinchin's constant, the geometric mean of $x_k$, and $b$ can be seen as the variance of $\log x_k$.
+The result is due to Stackelberg (\cite{Stackelberg:1966a}) and was extended shortly thereafter by substituting $\log (x_k/a)$ with more general functions and $b$ with the associated variance: Reznik for a class of unbounded, continuous functions in $L^{2+\epsilon}$ (\cite{Reznik:1968a}), Philipp for functions in $\bigcap_{p>1} L^p$ (\cite{Philipp:1969a}) and Gordin \& Reznik for the log of the denominator of the $n$-th approximant (\cite{GordinReznik:1970a}).
 Moreover, a predecessor of \eqref{eq:Classical LIL for continued fractions} was obtained by Doeblin (\cite{Doeblin:1940a}).